MattBonacini/astro-supabase-ssr-auth/README.md

 NOTE: Oauth is currently configured to support LinkedIn.
 But this should work with any Oauth provider supported by [Supabase Auth](https://supabase.com/docs/guides/auth/social-login).

-If you're using Supabase (especially the self-hosted version) and Astro for the first time, it's easy to get confused about redirect URLs and .env variables, so I recommend reading the instructions included in this page carefully, and then review Supabase docs depending on the Oauth providers you plan to support.
+If you're using Supabase (especially the self-hosted version) and Astro for the first time, it's easy to get confused about redirect URLs and .env variables, so I recommend reading the instructions included in this page carefully, and then reviewing Supabase docs depending on the Oauth providers you plan to support.

 ## ⭐ Main Features